brunopedrazza/knn-data-structures-study/README.md

 Here we have all the helper methods used by the application, including:

 - `heap.py`: Implementation of a max heap to help to always maintain the k-nearest neighbor points.
 The most distant one (the first to be removed if a closer point is found) is always at the first position of the heap.
 - `utils.py`: Some shared, util methods used by the application.
-Ex: Method to calculate eucledian distance between points.
+Ex: Method to calculate Euclidian distance between points.

 #### `/src/scripts`
 Entry point files to run benchmarks, plot results and show results.